How To Pack Test Strips for Shipping

 ⚡ Quick Answer

 Selling unused diabetic supplies online is one of the easiest ways to declutter your medicine cabinet while helping others who need affordable care.
-But before you tape up that box and send it off, there’s one critical question every seller must understand — how to package test strips for shipping safely and legally.
+But before you tape up that box and send it off, there’s one critical question every seller must understand — how to package test strips for shipping safely.

 Why does it matter so much?